SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 18. Petaluma Music Festival

-This fun one-day outdoor festival features 14 bands on four stages, where a variety of musical genres are represented, from folk to funk to Latin, and everything in between.
+This fun one-day outdoor festival features 14 bands on three stages, where a variety of musical genres are represented, from folk to funk to Latin, and everything in between.

-Learn More: See the full lineup for this Bay Area music festival
+Learn More: See the full lineup for this cool Bay Area music festival

 19. San Jose Jazz Summer Fest

-Each summer for more than 30 years, the San Jose Jazz Fest has been taking over downtown, with its main stage in the Plaza de Cesar Chavez Park.
-With four stages over three days, the event brings in nearly 1000 musicians.
+Each summer for more than 35 years, the Summer Fest has been taking over downtown San Jose—a thriving city about an hour southeast of SF—with its main stage in the Plaza de Cesar Chavez Park.

 The festival has featured popular artists ranging from Common to Morris Day and the Time, Dianne Reeves to Kool & the Gang.